devgurbir/trello-clone-solo/README.md

 ![card demo gif](https://github.com/devgurbir/trello-clone-solo/blob/demo-images/card.gif)

+Sorry for the quality, I blame the tool that I used to make this GIF.

 This is all that I have managed and something I’m really proud of.
 I will also list some features that I did work on, some I was able to complete but some I couldn’t, mainly due to a lack of time: